DavideNas/Libretro-Roms-Renamer/README.md

    (2) Nintendo - Game Boy Advance
    (3) Nintendo - Super Nintendo Entertainment System ...
+   (n+1) Enter console manually
    ```

+   *You can also manually type any console name even if it’s not in the predefined list.*

 3. **Select ROM Folder**
    Example prompt: